sass/sass/doc-src/SASS_CHANGELOG.md

   and is forwards-compatible with alpha-channel colors (to be introduced in Sass 2.4).

+* Added a missing require in Sass that caused crashes when it was being run standalone.

 ## [2.2.14](http://github.com/nex3/haml/commit/2.2.14)

 * All Sass functions now raise explicit errors if their inputs